A WebSocket client implementation.

-If specified, this X509Certificate will be the only one accepted when connecting to an SSL host.
+If specified, this X509Certificate will be the only one accepted when connecting to an TLS host.
 Any other certificate provided by the server will be regarded as invalid.

 Note: Specifying a custom

-trusted_ssl_certificate is not supported in HTML5 exports due to browsers restrictions.
+trusted_tls_certificate is not supported in Web exports due to browsers' restrictions.